snakebite-382/chaptify/README.md

 ## To-Do
 - [ ] Expand chat input field on longer messages
-- [ ] Add auto wrap linebreaks on longer comments
+- [x] Add auto wrap linebreaks on longer comments
 - [ ] Add tippy tooltips to message with info about message

 ## Larger To-Do
+- [ ] Figure out whats happening with an exception being thrown on page reload (nothing seems to be broken but its still confusing?)